ogscriptkiddie/clauseguard/README.md

 **Extension shows "Analysis failed" or HTTP error**
 ```
 → Check https://clauseguard-production-183f.up.railway.app/health
-→ Should return: {"status": "ok"}
+→ Should return: {"status": "ok", "classifier_mode": "hybrid"}
-→ If not, the Railway service may be waking up — wait 10 seconds and retry
+→ If classifier_mode is "rule_based", libgomp1 may not be installed on Railway
 ```

 **Badge not appearing on a ToS page**